 $300 flat rate.
 This includes the face-to-face PAT session, video footage of the PAT provided on a USB upon request, paperwork and any follow up.

-The GHAD ’09 Act PAT is a 3 year ‘license’ however, once you and your dog have completed the PAT:
+The GHAD PAT is a 3 year ‘license’.
+The ACT PAT is a 2 year ‘license’ however, once you and your dog have completed the PAT, you will be required to maintain review training sessions every 6 months and a mock-PAT every 12 months.

 At 3 months, your assessing trainer will do an email or phone call follow-up to make sure you and your dog are on the right track.
 No cost, unless you require a training session.

 At 6 months, you will be required to have an individual training session with the trainer.
-Charged at the current session rate
+Charged at the current hourly rate

 At 12 months, you will be required to have an individual training session.
 The trainer will conduct a mock-PAT.
-Charged at the current session rate.
+Charged at the current hourly rate.

-At 24 months, you will be required to have an individual training session.
+At 24 months, you and your dog will be required to have an individual training session.
 The trainer will conduct a mock-PAT.
-Charged at the current session rate.
+Charged at the current hourly rate.

 $40 for waist leash, one-off payment.
 These are brilliant and you’ll have it for years!